zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/Asset-Centric-Data-API.md

 ---

 # Asset-centric Data API
-The Asset-centric Data API provides a quick way to take the dynamic data stored in SDS streams and store it as references within a given asset.
+The asset centric data API provides a quick way to take the dynamic data stored in SDS streams and store it as references within a given asset measurement mappings.

 In order to retrieve stream data from an asset, you must first set up measurement mappings for a given asset.
+Data retrieved will be based on the default shape of the asset.

 ### Example Asset
 The following asset is used in all of the sample output in this topic.
+The sds stream id that this asset is referencing is "PI_buildingMachine_1112".
+Within the measurement mappings, the stream property of interest is the 'Value' property.
+The below example contains one measurement mapping, but you can specify more for your asset.

 ```
 {
     "Id": "IDsample",